Afraid my tax adviser is inept or a crook

 You know you need help, but you're afraid that the person you turn to could be more of a hindrance.
 Unfortunately, sometimes this fear is well-founded.
 A few years ago, a Government Accountability Office look into commercial tax prep chains in major metropolitan areas produced the alarming finding that all the returns completed in those offices were wrong to some degree.

 The Department of Justice's Tax Division regularly shuts down tax preparation offices across the United States when it finds the operators have allegedly filed bogus returns for clients.
 And yes, even big-name, high-dollar help sometimes produces unexpected tax costs for clients.

-The remedy: The Internal Revenue Service's efforts to regulate tax preparers has been killed by the courts and only four states -- California, Maryland, New York and Oregon -- set standards for tax professionals.
-So, you'll have to do your homework to ensure you don't end up paying for your tax preparer's mistakes.
+The remedy: The IRS' efforts to regulate tax preparers was killed by the courts, and only four states -- California, Maryland, New York and Oregon -- set standards for tax professionals.
+The agency has instituted a voluntary preparer education and certification program, but you'll have to do your homework to ensure you don't end up paying for your tax preparer's mistakes.

 Start with the hiring process.
 Investigate several potential preparers, and thoroughly check out each before you hand over your personal tax documents.
 Once you're a client, don't take every recommendation at face value.
 Ask questions, and make sure you understand the answers.
 Most of all, remember the adage, "If it sounds too good to be true, it probably is."